 After last year’s disappointment of only realizing fresh strawberries were available when they were going out of season, I learned my lesson.
-So this year, not only did I prepare a list of my favorite strawberry recipes to make on the blog, I believe I bought the first batch of fresh strawberries in the country.
-They’re right here next to me, and I’m trying my best to stop nibbling them and leave some for the pavlova that I plan to top with them.
+So this year I believe I bought the first batch of fresh strawberries in the country.
+They’re right here next to me, and I’m trying my best to stop nibbling them and leave some for the pavlova.

 The perfect pavlova should have a soft marshmallow-like interior with a delicate shell.
 Once you bite into the crisp, crunchy crust, it instantly melts in your mouth.
 Deliciousness.

 Pavlovas are made with very few ingredients – usually egg whites, sugar, cornstarch, and white wine vinegar or freshly squeezed lemon juice (or another acid such as cream of tartar).
 Vinegar/lemon juice and cornstarch help to stabilize the meringue so that it retains its volume and doesn’t collapse.
 They also help in creating the characteristically crisp outside and soft inside.